 Intersectional at its core, there are many ways to get involved in environmental sustainability.
-We've listed a few ways to engage with environmental stewardship, and the Office of Sustainability always welcomes ideas and collaboration.
+We've listed a few ways to 'care for our common home,' and the Office of Sustainability always welcomes ideas and collaboration.

 Combine skills and resources to make a larger impact.
 Plus, meet some inspiring and kindhearted people along the way.